The Best Evidence for Human Evolution? Shared ERVs!

 Well, here’s the big deal.
 First, it turns out that when a retrovirus inserts its genome into the host DNA it does so randomly.
 There are preferred areas that pick up more than others such as chromosome 19, and they often insert into transposons called LINEs.
 But the actual insertion is random to locus (like a specific address).
 A locus (loci, plural) is the exact DNA location looking at the A,T,C,G sequence.
 Secondly, after the human genome was sequenced it was noted that a huge percentage of our DNA is made up of ERVs - 8%.
 What do you do if you’re a scientist?
 You sequence other great ape genomes, like chimp, gorilla and orangutan and compare them.

 What did they find?
-Turns out that 200,000 ERVs are shared by chimps and humans alone.
+Turns out that 200,000 ERVs are shared by chimps and humans alone and we have 440,000 ERVs in our genome.
 Remember, these are the result of random insertions down to the genetic code level.
-They are in the exact homologous locations between chimps and humans despite that we know they insert randomly to DNA sequence (but some broad genetic areas can be preferred, just like some intersections tend to have more accidents but do not involve the same vehicles and the exact same areas within the intersections).
+About 200,000 are in the exact homologous locations between chimps and humans despite knowing they insert randomly to DNA sequence (but some broad genetic areas can be preferred, just like some intersections tend to have more accidents but do not involve the same vehicles and the exact same areas within the intersections).
 We can know this by looking at the DNA sequences and nearby DNA sections.
 Many have the exact same mutations.
 It’s like two students writing papers on the same topic thousands of miles apart and claiming that they shared nothing between them, no communication, etc. But when you look at their papers written at different schools with different authors and in different states, what do you do if the papers have the same exact sentences?
 You know what happened.
 They both went on the Internet and copied from the same source material.
-They were not independent but share the same source material.
+They were not independent but share the same source material, the same origin.
 They were not produced independently of one another.
 It is mathematically impossible that 200,000 randomly inserted retroviruses happen to be in the exact same locations between two different species.
 There is only one rational conclusion - those retroviruses had to have inserted in a common ancestor before they split to become different species.
 This is solid proof of a shared ancestry between chimp and humans and we know we split from a shared ancestor with chimps about 6 million years ago.
 We did not evolve from modern chimps but with a shared primate ancestor in the distant past.

 The only rational explanation, for example, for finding 200,000 shared ERVs between chimps and humans that insert randomly and are found in the same locations between species, often with the same mutations, is that the ERVs must have been inserted before the species split.
 That is the summary for this entire evolution section on ERVs, or to be exact, shared ERVs.
 It rules out common design and rises to the level of proof for common ancestry.
 Human evolution and most would argue macroevolution is true based on shared ERVs in the great apes alone.
 Paleontologists long ago constructed phylogenetic trees showing that humans and chimps shared a common ancestor at one time, about 6 million years ago due to the fossil evidence.
 The DNA in our own cells when compared to chimps and the other great apes shows evolution and confirms the fossil evidence.